ibm-informix/ruby_mongo_HelloWorld/README.md

 * Step 3: cd into the app directory

+* Step 4: Edit the file app/helpers/application_helper.rb, to set the URL to your Informix JSON listener

-* Step 4: Run `gem install bundler` to install bundler
+* Step 5: Run `gem install bundler` to install bundler

-* Step 5: Run `bundler install` to install app dependencies
+* Step 6: Run `bundler install` to install app dependencies

-* Step 6: Run `rails server`
+* Step 7: Run `rails server`

-* Step 7: Access the running app in a browser at http://localhost:3000
+* Step 8: Access the running app in a browser at http://localhost:3000